Theatrical (horse): Racing career

-Theatrical trained by Dermot Weld won his only race as a two-year-old, a maiden race over eight and a half furlongs at Gowran Park in October.
+Theatrical trained by Hall of Fame trainer Dermot Weld won his only race as a two-year-old, a maiden race over eight and a half furlongs at Gowran Park in October.
 Timeform commented "will stay 1¼ miles; sure to go on to much better things."
 Racing at age three on the turf, under jockey Michael Kinane he won the Ballysax Stakes and the Derrinstown Stud Derby Trial.
 In The Derby he was ridden by Lester Piggott and finished seventh behind Slip Anchor.
 He was re-united with Kinane for the Irish Sweeps Derby in which he finished second to Law Society, but then ran unplaced behind Commanche Run in the Irish Champion Stakes.
 Late in the year, he was sent to the United States to compete in the Breeders' Cup Turf at Aqueduct Racetrack in New York City, where he finished eleventh.
 Theatrical returned to race in the 1986 Turf, where the heavily favored Dancing Brave finished fourth.
 Theatrical was beaten by a neck in finishing second to Manila.

 In 1987, Theatrical was brought to the United States and conditioned by new trainer Bill Mott.
 Under the future Hall of Fame trainer, the colt won the Hialeah Turf Cup Handicap and the Turf Classic Invitational Stakes.
 He also defeated Prix de l'Arc de Triomphe winner Trempolino to win the Breeders' Cup Turf and claim the Eclipse Award for American Champion Male Turf Horse.